 What metaphors can be useful to see change consistently and helpfully?
 This is what draws me to solution-focused concepts.
 When we consider change as a constant, like a river flowing with continuous motion and relative stability, the image of change changes.

-This solution-focus concept of change and complex-adaptive-systems is what inspired the solution-focused framework of change.
+This solution-focused concept of change and complex-adaptive-systems inspired the solution-focused framework of change.

 Solution-Focused Framework for Change